ethanabrooks/dissertation/adpp.typ

 experiments test is whether these learning processes can successfully happen concurrently.

-All of our experiments occur within a discrete, partially observable,
+Our first set of experiments occur within a discrete, partially observable,
 $5 times 5$ grid world.
 The agent has four actions, up, left, down, and right.
 For each task, we spawn a "key" and a "door" in a random location.
 The agent receives a reward of 1 for visiting the key location and then a reward of 1 for